spriest487/uncle-pascal/README.md

 # TODO

+* shadowing breaks initialization checks which are done by name
 * remove pascal names from C++ output
 * Disposable interface (get rid of destructors)
 * const decls should use the explicit type they're given